 And I’m grateful for a lot of things, but mainly for how beautifully the show honors found families.
 “The Last Day” is a love letter to hope, and it is a love letter to broken people who have found a place to finally belong.
 It’s thrilling, it’s wholesome, and it’s everything that I could have hoped it’d be during the final adventures we’d get to see.

-Eight years, 153 episodes, one astounding team.
+Eight years, 153 episodes, and one astounding team.
 Brooklyn Nine-Nine is a series that’s hard to depart from because the relationships established during its run have been so rewarding to watch as a TV viewer.
 Where there are far too many great moments to excavate and episodes to highlight just what the series has accomplished, it’s ultimately a sign of the series’ strength in fortifying something memorable.
 “The Last Day” brought the best of it onto our screens and it did so with utmost sincerity.

 It showcased the tremendous growth our favorite characters have gone through, it reiterated the fact that these relationships have changed them, and it made it perfectly clear that there’s nothing they wouldn’t do for each other.
 It was a love letter to them and it was a love letter to us.
 And it’s one I’ll always be grateful for.